preetsanjam/Web_Development/JavaScript/notes.md

 - **`Number` class method:**
     - The `Number` class serves as a wrapper object for the primitive number data type.
 While JavaScript allows us to use numbers directly as primitives, the `Number` class provides additional functionality and methods when we need to treat numbers as objects
     - There are various `Number` class methods such as `parseInt()`, `parseFloat()`, `toFixed()`, `valueOf()`, etc., that simplify working with numbers in JavaScript.
     - The `toFixed(n)` method formats a number using fixed-point notation.
 It returns a string representing the number with exactly `n` digits after the decimal point.
+    - The `isNan()` method in the `Number` class returns a boolean value.
+If the value provided as an argument is a number, it returns false, and if it is not a number, `isNan()` method returns true.
+The special feature of `NaN` is that it cannot be compared with other values, not even with itself.